QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Introduction

 \section{Introduction}

-Over the past two decades, the Quadratic Unconstrained Binary Optimization (QUBO) mathematical programming framework grew in popularity and relevance across many research fields such as finance~\cite{qc_finance}, chemistry~\cite{cao2019quantum}, engineering~\cite{bernal_perspectives_2022}, and others~\cite{Biamonte_2017,rieffel2019ansatze}.
-This increasing attention trend arose primarily due to steep improvements in computing paradigms whose standard task is to sample high-quality solutions for this kind of problem.
-Apart from that, QUBO formulations are now known for being well-suited when representing many non-convex global optimization problems, especially those of combinatorial and discrete nature~\cite{qc_finance,rieffel2019ansatze,bernal_perspectives_2022}.
+Over the past two decades, the mathematical programming framework Quadratic Unconstrained Binary Optimization (QUBO)~\cite{Kochenberger2014} has gained popularity and relevance in many research fields such as finance~\cite{qc_finance, herman2023quantum}, chemistry~\cite{cao2019quantum}, engineering~\cite{bernal_perspectives_2022}, and others~\cite{Biamonte_2017,rieffel2019ansatze}.
+This trend of increasing attention arose primarily from significant advances in computing paradigms whose standard task is to sample high-quality solutions to this kind of problem.
+In addition to that, QUBO formulations are known to be well-suited when representing many non-convex global optimization problems, especially those of combinatorial and discrete nature~\cite{qc_finance,rieffel2019ansatze,bernal_perspectives_2022, VERMA2022100594}.

-In this regard, quantum computers stand out as one of the main platforms for running QUBO formulations.
-Although not presenting real-world application results yet, Quantum Computing (QC) has been gaining much traction, backed by investments from the public and private sectors, which are interested in the expected benefits of using quantum computers~\cite{quantum_landscape}.
+In this regard, quantum computers stand out as one of the leading platforms for running QUBO formulations.
+Although not yet presenting real-world application results, quantum computing (QC) has been gaining a lot of traction, backed by investments from the public and private sectors interested in the expected benefits of using quantum computers~\cite{quantum_landscape}.

-From this standpoint, the current state of QC, known as the NISQ Era~\cite{Preskill_2018} is characterized by big-tech companies, startups, and national institutes improving and developing quantum systems, which are currently susceptible to noisy operations and decoherence~\cite{quantum_landscape}.

-However, in a few years, QC is predicted to show some practical results in areas such as Optimization~\cite{Preskill_2018}.
-Moreover, interesting proofs-of-concept have arisen, highlighting the potential of quantum technologies for addressing problems of this form~\cite{tasseff2022emerging}.
-This advent will increase the demand for a trained workforce to program these quantum computers due to the fact that Operations Research specialists usually lack the required background.
-As a consequence, the capacity to adapt to this new scenario will be key to thriving with this new framework of computation, making companies and research institutes spend time and resources to stay on track with the technology.
+However, in a few years, QC is expected to show some practical results in areas such as optimization~\cite{Preskill_2018}.
+Moreover, exciting proofs of concept have emerged, highlighting the potential of quantum technologies to address problems of this form~\cite{tasseff2022emerging}.
+This advent will increase the demand for a trained workforce to program these quantum computers, due to the fact that Operations Research specialists usually lack the required background.
+As a consequence, the ability to adapt to this new scenario will be key to thriving with this new framework of computation, requiring companies and research institutes to spend time and resources staying on track with technology.